-Focal impaired awareness seizures (previously complex partial seizures)
+Focal impaired awareness seizures

 Focal impaired awareness seizures affect more of the brain than focal aware seizures.
 The person's consciousness is affected, and they may be confused and not know what they are doing.
 They may wander around, behave strangely, pick up objects, or make chewing movements with their mouth.
-Afterwards they may be confused for a while or need to sleep.
+Afterwards they may be confused for a while, or need to sleep.
 These seizures can last a few seconds or a few minutes.
+How to help

 - Do not restrain the person as this might upset or confuse them. - Gently guide them away from any danger, for example from walking into the road. - Speak gently and calmly as they may be confused.
-If you speak loudly or grab them, they might not understand and may get upset or respond aggressively.
+If you speak loudly or grab them, they might not understand and may get upset or respond in an aggressive way.